 EVSC – Information on Season Startup

-Welcome to the 2020 Snowmobile season.
-It is well advertised and documented that the absolute best practice to contain the spread of COVID-19 is to stay home and limit visits to public places for the essentials.
+Welcome to the 2021/22 Snowmobile season.
+It is well advertised and documented that the absolute best practice to contain the spread of COVID-19 and other communicable diseases is to stay home if you are sick and limit visits to public places for the essentials.
 Our first priority is the health and safety of our Team Members, guests and our communities through these challenging times.

 - ensuring Team Member health